hluk/CopyQ/docs/scripting-api.rst

    Clear or remove the format to omit storing the data.

-   E.g. to omit storing the clipboard data use following in an automatic
-   command:
+   Example -- automatic command that avoids storing clipboard data:

    .. code-block:: js